zoltndor/tudas-tar/src/site/notes/G/Galactic anticentre.md

 A [[P/Pleiadok\|Pleiadok]] címnél már vizsgált, John M. Jenkins könyvének 27. oldalán taglalt, mezo-amerikaiak számára fontos Pleiadok[^1] (generális irányában lévő Tejútvég) és a Tejútközpont ([[G/Galactic centre\|Galactic centre]]) kapcsolatát a hivatalos tudomány is ismeri, de mérései szerint, vagy elvi megfontolásból, másképpen, azaz nem a Pleiadokba (és nem is a Szíriuszba) helyezi az anticentert.

-De először még, hogy térben el tudjuk képzelni, álljon egy JMJ-től származó sor, mely [[S/Szíriusz mint istenanya\|Szíriusz mint istenanya]] és más címnél is szerepelt (hiszen a Tejútanyára, kinek koronája illetve feje és így akkor [[S/Száj\|száj]]a Szíriusz (is lehet) rávetíthető a kép):
+De először még, hogy térben el tudjuk képzelni, álljon egy John M. Jenkins-től származó sor, mely [[S/Szíriusz mint istenanya\|Szíriusz mint istenanya]] és más címnél is szerepelt (hiszen a Tejútanyára, kinek koronája illetve feje és így akkor [[S/Száj\|száj]]a Szíriusz (is lehet) rávetíthető a kép):
 > The doctrine of the celestial gateways involves the shifting solstice axis in relation to a background axis fixed to two important points along the zodiac.
 We might already suspect that the Pleiades and the Galactic Center serve as the crown and root of this sidereal framework.
 > The Galactic Anticenter is the topmost point in this new framework, because it is the direction out of our galaxy, into transgalactic domains.
 The Pleiades, like the Great Bear, are a short distance from the highest point of the system, but nevertheless they serve as a mythic and symbolic indicator.
 > —